vdobler/ht/README.md

 * Run `GO15VENDOREXPERIMENT=1 go get github.com/vdobler/ht/cmd/ht`
   which should download, compile and install everything.
 * Run `$GOPATH/bin/ht help` to get you started.
+* For a quick check of a HTML page do a

+    $GOPATH/bin/ht quick <URL-of-HTML-page>

+  and check the generated Report.html file.

 Documentation
 -------------